Online learning at NEWTON: we’re teaching precisely by the schedule and we’re already excited to meet you

 The educators’ lessons: How they work in practice

 The students’ days are split into lectures and seminars.
 The educators always log into the online call in advance.
 That way they can ensure that everything is working as it should and that they’re visible on camera.
-They give lectures from their home offices or classrooms at NEWTON College, where they can enjoy peace and quiet as well as all the equipment they need.
+They give lectures from their home offices or classrooms at NEWTON College, where they can enjoy peace and silence as well as all the equipment they need.

 “Plus, we have two fully equipped digital studios – one in Brno and the other in Prague.
 They also serve as places to train the teachers.
 We utilize development centres, which are essentially advisories with experts who train the educators.
 They receive feedback on their presentations, learn how their students perceive them, how to correctly prepare their offices for online lectures, and how they can improve their speech.
 We are constantly striving to improve our online lessons,” describes Ludmila, who attended a development centre not long ago.
 There she learned how the students will be tested.